 According to press releases on 25 August 2014 by the World Health Organization (WHO), over 240 doctors, nurses and other hospital workers had fallen ill with Ebola in West Africa and over 120 have died.
 The loss of so many doctors and nurses made it difficult for WHO to secure support from foreign medical staff.
 By end September the number of deaths climbed to over 200.
 In the US, in spite of all precautions and personal protective equipment, two nurses got infected from the first Ebola patient treated in a US hospital.
 Both of them were detected and treated early; both recovered.

-Another haemorrhagic fever, due to Crimean-Congo virus, is transmitted to humans from animals by ticks and human-to-human through contact with blood/body fluids.
-In 2011 a case was hospitalised in Ahmedabad, and a nurse and a doctor got infected and died.
-This illustrates that our medical staff is not well-versed with safe care of any haemorrhagic fever.
+Another hemorrhagic fever, due to Crimean-Congo virus, is transmitted to humans from animals by ticks and human-to-human through contact with blood/body fluids.
+In 2011 a case was hospitalized in Ahmedabad, and a nurse and a doctor got infected and died.
+This illustrates that our medical staff is not well-versed with the safe care of any hemorrhagic fever.
 In 2012, another doctor died in the same city, with the same disease, after contact with the blood of a patient.
 Ebola will be more easily transmitted human-to-human.

 India’s Health Management